angrybacon/doomsday-wiki/markdown/articles/2021/08/22/Non-blue-fair-decks.md

 title: "Matchup Guides: Non Blue Fair Decks"
 ---

 With this chapter we want to give you a brief overview over the most relevant matchups in the current meta.
 We try to keep everything short and easy to read.
+To keep verything easy to read, we organized every matchup as follows.

+Deck Name
+Gamplan: a short 1 or 2 sentence summary of the matchup
+Cards to keep in mind: cards that are important for the matchups, divided in Maindeck and Sideboard
+Gameplay: A longer guide how to play the pre and post Doomsday part of the matchup

-!If you want to skip to a certain matchup use STRG+F!
+!If you want to skip to a certain matchup use CTRL+F!

 ## UR Delver